albertocsm/ecoforest-google-action/README.md

+### what is this and who is it for?
+- this is a simple Google Action compatible with Ecofores stoves. you can control your Ecoforest stove using Google Assistant's voice commands or the Google Home App on your smartphone
+- people that are home-automation fans
+- people with severe vision imparement that are unable to use the smartphone application or the Ecoforest stove built-in screen and controls

 ### how to get access to the test version of this Ecoforest compatible Google Home Action?
-- raise your hand if you want to try this
+- raise your hand if you want to try this (i need to send you and invite)
 - go to https://console.actions.google.com/
 - log in with your google account
 - choose "SmartStovePoC"